Konstantinos-Papanagnou/GoldenEye/README.md

 ```
 Go over to the special url noted by the flag.txt file if you are a fan of james bond movies ;)

-#Final Notes:
-	In linux for some reason the moodle editing system on the text area would just not load.
-So you should probably head over to windows in order for that to work (Took me a solid 40 minutes to figure that out)